Ecocide

 During the Vietnam War, the US military used defoliants — chemicals that caused leaves to fall off trees — as a weapon to prevent Vietcong guerrillas from hiding.
 It is estimated that up to 76 million litres of herbicides and defoliants were dropped on Vietnamese soil, including the highly harmful Agent Orange, causing an ecological catastrophe that will take years to reverse.

-At the 1972 United Nations Conference on the Environment in Stockholm, Swedish Prime Minister Olof Palme became the first head of state to use the word "ecocide" to refer to the massive destruction of the natural environment in Vietnam.
-Today, half a century later, the term has evolved thanks to the impetus of civil society and, above all, the action of an international group of 12 jurists who have given it legal status so that the International Criminal Court (ICC) recognises it as the fifth crime against peace in the Rome Statute.
+In 1972, at the United Nations Conference on the Human Environment held in Stockholm, Swedish Prime Minister Olof Palme became the first head of government to use the term "ecocide" to describe the large-scale destruction of the natural environment in Vietnam.
+More than half a century later, the concept has evolved thanks to the efforts of civil society and, above all, the work of an international panel of 12 legal experts who have given it a legal definition with the aim of having the International Criminal Court recognise it as the fifth crime against peace under the Rome Statute.

 • "Arbitrary" means an act of recklessness in respect of damage that would be manifestly excessive in relation to the expected social or economic benefit.